pratyushatrivedi07/Netflix2.0/README.md

 - FIX: Assigning Random Profile Icons during signups
 - Register for TMDB API, get Access Token
 - Fetch Movies from Now Playing List in Documentation (API Reference)
+- Custom Hook for fetching Now Playing Movies
+- Created Movie Slice and updated it with Now Playing Movie
+- Planned and Designed MainContainer & SecondaryContainer
+- Fetch Trailer from Movies (Video) List in Documentation (API Reference)
+- Custom Hook for fetching Trailer
+- Updated Movie Slice with Trailer
+- Embedded the Trailer (YouTube) with autoplay and mute

 # Features